drajer-health/ecr-pha-processor-lambda/README.md

 ### SQS Queue
 Choose the SQS queue and click `Create Queue`

-1. Select `Standard` and Enter the Name for the Queue as `fhir-ecr1-pha-processor-sqs-queue`
+1. Select `Standard` and Enter the Name for the Queue as `eg: fhir-ecr1-pha-processor-sqs-queue`

 3. Enter 10 minutes as Visibility timeout